2019 Virginia Beach shooting: Shooting

-Police response to the shooting was slowed down due to electronic security doors that require a badge to open.
+The police response to the shooting was slowed down due to electronic security doors that require a badge to open.
 The FBI, the ATF, and the United States Department of Homeland Security responded to assist local and state police.
 Two semi-automatic pistols, a suppressor, and multiple extended magazines were found at the scene.
-The perpetrator had purchased the firearms legally within the last three years.
+The perpetrator had purchased the firearms legally within the previous three years.

 Victims

 The shooter killed twelve people.
 Eleven were city employees and one was a contractor in the building to obtain a permit.
-The employees had a combined 150 years of service, one having worked there for 41 years.
+The employees had a combined 150 years of service, one having worked there for 41 years, another who had worked for just 11 months.
 Six employees worked in the public utilities department, alongside their killer.
 Four other people were injured and hospitalized, with three in critical condition; in addition, a police officer was shot in his ballistic vest.

 According to her family's attorney, one of the victims contemplated bringing a pistol with her to work the night prior to the shooting but did not do so due to a city policy forbidding it.